C++ syntax: Templates

 Templates are different from macros: while both of these compile-time language features enable conditional compilation, templates are not restricted to lexical substitution.
 Templates are aware of the semantics and type system of their companion language, as well as all compile-time type definitions, and can perform high-level operations including programmatic flow control based on evaluation of strictly type-checked parameters.
 Macros are capable of conditional control over compilation based on predetermined criteria, but cannot instantiate new types, recurse, or perform type evaluation and in effect are limited to pre-compilation text-substitution and text-inclusion/exclusion.
 In other words, macros can control compilation flow based on pre-defined symbols but cannot, unlike templates, independently instantiate new symbols.
 Templates are a tool for static polymorphism (see below) and generic programming.

 In addition, templates are a compile-time mechanism in C++ that is Turing-complete, meaning that any computation expressible by a computer program can be computed, in some form, by a template metaprogram before runtime.

 In summary, a template is a compile-time parameterized function or class written without knowledge of the specific arguments used to instantiate it.
 After instantiation, the resulting code is equivalent to code written specifically for the passed arguments.
 In this manner, templates provide a way to decouple generic, broadly applicable aspects of functions and classes (encoded in templates) from specific aspects (encoded in template parameters) without sacrificing performance due to abstraction.

 Templates in C++ provide a sophisticated mechanism for writing generic, polymorphic code (i.e. parametric polymorphism).
 In particular, through the curiously recurring template pattern, it is possible to implement a form of static polymorphism that closely mimics the syntax for overriding virtual functions.
 Because C++ templates are type-aware and Turing-complete, they can also be used to let the compiler resolve recursive conditionals and generate substantial programs through template metaprogramming.
 Contrary to some opinion, template code will not generate a bulk code after compilation with the proper compiler settings.

+C++ additionally features variadic templates.
+These may be used to implement type-safe variadic functions, as otherwise C++ has only C's type-unsafe variadics.